If you’re self-employed, accounting software can make it much simpler to manage your finances.

 QuickBooks is developed by Intuit, one of the very earliest providers of accounting software, and it’s cloud-based.

 Freelancers can sign up for the basic Self Assessment package that helps you track your self-employed income, while small businesses can use it for things like VAT and payroll.
 There are lots of reporting and monitoring tools too.
+You can connect your account with over 700 third party applications through the QuickBooks App Store – this lets you reduce time spent on data entry, payroll processing, capturing backups and tracking inventory.
 Subscription prices start at £8 a month (for the Self Assessment package) – but prices are sometimes reduced for the first six months.

 For small businesses and VAT-registered companies who want to use the accounting and VAT features, prices start at £12 a month.
 These are the packages that are ready for Making Tax Digital.